cemheren/akifkeyboard/README.md

 3. double space inserts dot
 4. some special characters
 5. some emoji's
 6. optimal key button hitboxes.
-(Same as IOS keyboard this uses larget hitboxes than the actual keyboard button)
+(Same as IOS keyboard.
+This one uses larger hitboxes than the actual keyboard buttons for faster typing)
 7. Interchangeable prediction row for showing special characters/emoji
 8. Long press buttons for secondary character
 9. Press and slide out for secondary character (allows very fast typing)